 Which Feature of a Processor is More Important

 Every feature of a CPU is equally important.
 All the features work in tandem to offer a seamless operation.
-Hyper-threading comes in handy when you need additional cores to run your tasks.
+For example, hyper-threading comes in handy when you need additional cores to run your tasks.
 The number of physical cores determines the efficiency of the processor.
 It lets you multitask seamlessly, while the clock speed determines the speed at which you operate.

 Hyper-threading is a great feature offered by most processors these days.
 If you have a processor that has only a few physical cores, hyper-threading can virtually double that.
 So if you have a processor with 1 or 2 physical cores, hyper-threading can solve that problem.

 Your needs will determine the different CPU features that are required.
 If you’re planning on playing heavy gaming, a CPU with a better clock speed is a better option.
 If your work requires you to render large videos, having more physical cores is better.

 How do You Identify Your Processor?